-Students must arrive for our classes with a surgical mask for indoor lessons and a cloth face covering for outdoor fieldwork.
+Students must arrive for our classes with a filtered mask for both indoor lessons and outdoor fieldwork.
 Mask usage is an integral part of our risk reduction strategy.
 If you are unable to tolerate wearing a mask for up to four hours at a time you should delay your attendance until your condition changes or the requirement is removed.

 Modified Cancellation Policy in Effect until April 15, 2021

 Our 2020-21 course offerings are designed for students committed to learning.
 Doing so requires a balance of flexibility and commitment from students and our school.
 We have modified our cancellation policy in light of COVID-19 uncertainty until April 15, 2021.

 If we must cancel a course due to COVID-19, we will refund 100% of course fees and tuition.
 We know this will incur costs for our nonprofit organization and students may elect to donate any portion of their tuition back to the organization to allow us to further reach our mission of community snow safety in perpetuity.